rosiaAI/rosiaAI/README.md

 🌱 I like programming.
 I know several languages, including English 😂.

-⚡ In fact, I am a Pythonist, but I prefer Java, and I also know C++.
+⚡ In fact, I am a Pythonist, but I prefer Java, and I also know Go and C++.

 ## 🚀 Projects